 Increase Your Online Reviews

-Start focusing on increasing the number of your online reviews by creating a proactive and systematic approach and following through with your plan.
+Start focusing on increasing the number of reviews by creating a proactive and systematic approach and following through with your plan.
+Even if you already have several great reviews from happy clients, , you’ll need new reviews as time goes on and your current reviews become old.

-Building the number of online reviews your law firm has should only be one part of your online marketing plan.
+Reviews matter for your law firm but they should only be one part of your online marketing plan.
 This is one piece of the marketing puzzle.
 You should also have a plan for your social media, blog, and other brand awareness tasks.

 I can help you create engaging content for your law firm.
 This includes engaging social media posts, informative blog posts, and optimized website copy.